Aaron2134/Project1-html/README.md

 ## Unresolved Bugs

 - I have a issue with the images on the 3 bosses section i can't seem to get them to go under the text when on a smaller screen size

+# Features
+- ## Navigation
+- At the top of the page there is a heading that when clicked brings the user back to the overview page
+- The main 3 navigations buttons are place bellow the main image in a easy to see position that respsonds to the screen size and fit well with the websites theme.